aharo1110/client-experiment/README.md

 *(Side note: this expects your applet to run on port 5173)*

 ## Tech Stack
-The tech stack is totally ad-hoc, this is a first prototype to running actions in applets.

-It should work to send actions procedurally (that is without an LLM).
+The tech stack is now based on Electron, Vite, and Vue.